CEED-VLA: Consistency Vision-Language-Action Model with Early-Exit Decoding

 title={CEED-VLA: Consistency Vision-Language-Action Model with Early-Exit Decoding},

-author={Song, Wenxuan and Chen, Jiayi and Ding, Pengxiang and Huang, Yuxin and Zhao, Han and Wang, Donglin and Li, Haoang and others},
+author={Song, Wenxuan and Chen, Jiayi and Ding, Pengxiang and Huang, Yuxin and Zhao, Han and Wang, Donglin and Li, Haoang},

 journal={arXiv preprint arXiv:2506.13725},